rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 ### Starting the Login Process

 First, make sure that an OpenID Connect provider has been set.
-The `IOidcProvider` has to be configured with the client credentials.
+The <xref:i5.Toolkit.Core.OpenIDConnectClient.IOidcProvider> has to be configured with the client credentials.
-One way to initialize it is to attach a `MonoBehaviour` script to the button UI object in the scene that triggers the login.
+One way to initialize it is to attach a <xref:UnityEngine.MonoBehaviour> script to the button UI object in the scene that triggers the login.
 The script has a public field where you can reference the client credentials.
-Once the button is clicked, first create an instance of the `IOidcProvider` that should be used and assign the client credentials.
+Once the button is clicked, first create an instance of the <xref:i5.Toolkit.Core.OpenIDConnectClient.IOidcProvider> that should be used and assign the client credentials.
-After that, assign the instance to the `OidcProvider` property of the service.
+After that, assign the instance to the xref:i5.Toolkit.Core.OpenIDConnectClient.IOidcProvider> property of the service.

-Before starting the login process, subscribe to the `LoginCompleted` event to get notified once the login procedure is completed.
+Before starting the login process, subscribe to the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.LoginCompleted> event to get notified once the login procedure is completed.
-To start the login process, call the `OpenLoginPage()` method of the `OpenIDConnectService`.
+To start the login process, call the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.OpenLoginPage> method of the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService>.
 This will show the login page of the provider to the user in the system's default browser.
 Once the user is logged in, all the necessary redirects and requests to get the access token are made automatically.
-After the login process has finished successfully, the `LoginCompleted` event is raised.
+After the login process has finished successfully, the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.LoginCompleted> event is raised.

 ### Bringing the Application Back into Focus

+After the login, the Web browser redirects to a URI to which the app listens and which is defined in the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.RedirectURI>.
+This is usually a custom app protocol or the loopback address where a local server is listening.
+However, in some cases, the application has to make sure that it gets back into focus after the login.

 #### UWP

-On UWP, the application is automatically brought back into focus if you have specified the custom URI schema as the service's `RedirectURI` and if you have added it as a protocol in the player settings.
+On UWP, the application is automatically brought back into focus if you have specified the custom URI schema as the service's <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.RedirectURI> and if you have added it as a protocol in the player settings.
 Using a custom URI schema as a redirect URI is mandatory for this platform since the redirect contains the necessary data to finish the login.

 #### Editor & Standalone

 For these platforms, the OpenID Connect service only handles the redirect of information.
 Without additional logic or configurations, the user manually has to return to the application.
-You can set the `RedirectURI` to a Web page which should tell the user to return to the app.
+You can set the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.RedirectURI> to a Web page which should tell the user to return to the app.
 You can also search for more platform-specific approaches that get the application back into view.

 ### Logout

-To log out, call the `Logout` method of the OpenID Connect service.
+To log out, call the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.Logout> method of the OpenID Connect service.
-There is also an event `LogoutCompleted` which is raised after the logout.
+There is also an event <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.LogoutCompleted> which is raised after the logout.

-## Client Registration {#ClientRegistration}
+## Client Registration

+To set up an OpenID Connect client for a specific provider, the client needs to be registered at the provider.
+As a result, the provider issues client credentials which usually consist of a client id and a client secret.
+Once you have obtained the client credentials, [add them to the client](#adding-the-client-credentials).

 ### Creating a Learning Layers Client